agmarco/SNC-Distortion-Check/README.md

 ## Hot Module Replacement

-To enable hot module replacement, cd into the `client` directory and do:
+To enable hot module replacement, cd into the `client` directory and run:

     yarn webpack:hot